 - 2 tablespoons Swerve granulated(or other granulated erithrytol-stevia blend)

-- ¼ cup coconut oil, melted (*May also use unsalted butter.)
+- ¼ cup vegan butter or coconut oil, melted (*May also use regular butter if not vegan.)

 - 1 teaspoon pure vanilla extract